dannyonin/AWSrestart2022/PosterAPI/README.md

 - the code is not in final version
 - work in progress

-- Author: Daniel Yonin :cool:
+- Author: Daniel Yonin :tada:

 - AWSRestart 2022